mnfst/docs-baas/auth.md

 Authenticable entities have 2 extra properties that are used as credentials to log in: `email` and `password`.
 You do not need to specify them.

-The passwords are automatically hashed using _SHA-3 algorithm_.
+The passwords are automatically hashed using _bcryt_ with 10 salt rounds.

 ## Syntax